 If any of the above sound like the sort of arguments you want to have with your family this Christmas then this is the book for you – argue, vote and have your very own world cup of everything.
 Thanks to my lovely BFF Craig who bringing this to my Christmas game night!

-First thing to mention is that this is a mini game – perfect for kids or to fill sometime between Cluedo and Monopoly.
+The first thing to mention is that this is a mini-game – perfect for kids or to fill some time between Cluedo and Monopoly.
 While we did enjoy the game we did find some of the questions and answers to be a little ambiguous as they seem to have used the films as the source material rather than the books.
 For three die hard fans playing we tended to go for book answers that we all agreed were right but the game was saying were wrong.

 Still, all in all some easy going Harry Potter themed fun.
 Many of the reviews on amazon say the questions are too hard but we actually found them pretty easy usually getting around 95% of them right.